 They are habits, not rules.
-Being ultra strict sucks the fun out of traveling (and life), but getting sick can easily ruin your whole experience.
-I’ve found that adapting a few healthy habits while traveling is a good compromise.
+Being ultra strict sucks the fun out of traveling, and life.
+But getting sick can ruin your whole experience.
+I’ve found that adopting a few healthy habits while traveling is a good compromise.

 Health Habits in General

-Before getting into my healthy habits when traveling I’ll give a quick summary of my non-traveling health habits.
-It makes for good comparison.
+First I want to give a quick summary of my non-traveling health habits.
+It makes for a good comparison.

 Here is a typical day in regards to my health habits: